PierreSenellart/provsql/doc/source/user/studio.rst

 the server are filtered out of the picker (via :sqlfunc:`tool_available`).
 See :doc:`knowledge-compilation` for the full pipeline.

+The d-DNNF and tree-decomposition canvases pin and inspect like the provenance circuit, with two refinements specific to those views:

+* In the **tree-decomposition** canvas, each bag is coloured by its index in the elimination order and clicking the bag focuses the inspector on its members.
+The inspector resolves each member's source row (provenance UUID → table / row), so the user can trace back which tuple a given variable came from.
+* When a tree-decomposition bag or an internal d-DNNF gate (:guilabel:`AND` / :guilabel:`OR` / :guilabel:`NOT`) is pinned, the
+  evaluation strip hides itself: those nodes are intermediate artifacts of the compilation, not roots of a probabilistic sub-circuit, so the usual semiring / probability surface does not apply.

 .. _studio-circuit-oversized:

 Oversized circuits